DomenicoSolimini/HDA-project/README.md

 of demands, e.g. surveillance systems based on sensors networks and person identification trough the use of further classification tasks.
-We also investigate the use of a dimensionality reduction system, i.e. several architectures of auto-encoder models, which can compress and decode the signal with varying loss of accuracy.
+We also investigate the use of a dimensionality reduction system, i.e. several architectures of autoencoder models, which can compress and decode the signal with varying loss of accuracy.
 The proposed methods are discussed via experimental analyses and graphical performance results, since they all belong to the